- Acknowledgments, Releases, Waivers

 - Should time and weather permit, the Tournament Director may designate Pro Classes for a Pro Pressure Point Shoot Down to determine the final order of finish.

 - Designated classes may have a maximum of five participants.
-If there is a tie for score and bonus rings that would exceed five shooters the “Closest-to-the-12” tie-break procedure (see Scoring Rules “P”) will be used to determine the fifth position.
+If there is a tie for score and bonus rings that would exceed five shooters the “Closest-to-the-Center of the10-ring” tie-break procedure (see Scoring Rules “I”) will be used to determine the fifth position.

-- Prior to the start of the Shoot Down all unknown class competitors will be provided a ten-minute period to judge the targets.
-Anyone not present for any of the judging period forfeits this opportunity and will be required to adhere to the Shoot Down pace without additional time for judging.
+- Prior to the start of the Shoot Down all unknown class competitors will have a ten-minute period to judge the targets.
+Anyone not available for any of the judging period forfeits this opportunity and will be required to adhere to the Shoot Down pace without additional time for judging.